maticnetwork/matic-cli/README.md

 - `VERBOSE=true` prints logs from the remote machines.
 If set to `false`, only `express-cli` and `matic-cli` logs will be shown

-In case you plan to utilize express-cli for Google Cloud, you will need to make few modifications like SSH keys.
-It's important to note that express-cli is not fully tested yet on GCP, and not all features are accessible.
-Check the [GCP dev guide](./docs/gcp_dev_guide.md).

 ### Auth Configuration

 As a prerequisite, you need to configure authentication on `aws`